CRRC Qingdao Sifang CR151

-The CRRC Qingdao Sifang CR151 is a type of electric multiple unit to be built for the Cross Island Line of Singapore's Mass Rapid Transit (MRT) system.
-The contract was awarded to CRRC Sifang, a consortium of CRRC Qingdao Sifang Company and Singapore CRRC Sifang Railway Vehicles Service, and as of June 2023 the Land Transport Authority (LTA) has purchased 44 six-car trains.
-They will be delivered from 2027, before the opening of the line's first phase in 2030.
+The CRRC Qingdao Sifang CR151 is a type of electric multiple unit built for the Cross Island Line of Singapore's Mass Rapid Transit (MRT) system.
+The contract was awarded to CRRC Sifang, a consortium of CRRC Qingdao Sifang Company and Singapore CRRC Sifang Railway Vehicles Service.
+As of June 2023, the Land Transport Authority (LTA) has purchased 44 six-car trains.
+The first train was delivered in May 2026, with the rest to be progressively delivered before the opening of the line in 2030.

 Tender

 The tender for trains under the contract CR151 was closed on 23 September 2022 with four bids.
 The LTA has shortlisted all of them and the results has been released.
 The contract includes the option of purchasing up to 11 more trains.
 The tender results were published on 14 June 2023 on the Singapore government's GeBIZ platform: